 Does getting denied a credit card hurt your credit scores?

 Getting denied for a credit card can be disappointing.
 But it won’t technically hurt your credit scores.
-Neither will an approval, for that matter.
+Neither will a credit card approval, for that matter.

-Some parts of the application process could hurt your credit scores, though.
+Some parts of the application process could affect your credit scores, though.
 Learn more about the process, plus ways to help increase your odds of approval.

 What you’ll learn:

-• A hard inquiry from a card application can cause a small, temporary drop in credit scores.
+• A hard inquiry from a card application can cause a temporary small drop in your credit scores.

-• A denial or approval won’t hurt your credit scores, because decisions aren’t reflected in credit reports.
+• A denial or approval, alone, won’t hurt your credit scores because those decisions aren’t reflected in credit reports.

-• When making lending decisions, card issuers use credit reports and credit scores to determine creditworthiness.
+• When making approval decisions, card issuers use credit reports and credit scores to determine creditworthiness.

-• Getting pre-approved can show you card offers you may qualify for without requiring a hard inquiry.
+• Getting pre-approved can show you Capital One cards that you may qualify for and won’t require a hard inquiry.

 See if you’re pre-approved